vertexproject/synapse-base-image3/README.rst

 Synapse Base Images 3
 ---------------------

+**This project is archived as of March 23, 2022.** See https://github.com/vertexproject/vtx-base-image/ for its replacement.

 Dockerfiles for building docker images used in Synapse CI tests and the official Synapse Docker container for synapse v0.2.x images.